DUXFORD SATURDAY WORKSHOP ENCOURAGES HUNDREDS TO PLAY, SING AND ACT

 Director Arwen Gilbert said: ”The DSW ethos is all about performing and learning together.
 Members include adults who have always wanted to learn an instrument or those who haven’t played for years.
 We also have experienced musicians who want to learn new skills or just perform with others.
 We try to have groups for all levels of players and fellow musicians are very supportive.”

-DSW meets during term-time Saturday morning at Duxford Primary School.
+DSW meets during term-time Saturday morning at the Duxford Community Centre on the Recreation Ground.
 The instruments available to learn can all be played in groups and will include flutes, guitars, clarinets, saxophones, trombones, oboes and recorders.

 Arwen explained: ”Tuition is in mixed age groups, with children able to learn an instrument at workshop from Year Five.
 There are also junior music groups available for children from Year 1 upwards.